reverendlovejoy43782/icp-hackathon-24-2/README.md

 - In root run `node setupEnv.js` to fill in Canister ids (internet_identity, geohash) in `frontend/.env` from `.dfx/local/canister_ids.json`
 - In `/frontend` run `npm run build`
 - In root run `dfx deploy frontend`
+- Open frontend or canister candid UI using  `http://127.0.0.1:8001` (defined in dfx.json)